lupyuen/lupyuen.github.io/src/lisp.md

 Generating Rust code in Blockly was highly challenging because we had to do __Type Inference with Procedural Macros__.

 __uLisp is not Statically Typed__ like Rust, so generating uLisp code in Blockly looks a lot simpler.

+(Blockly for Visual Embedded Rust is wrapped inside a [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=LeeLupYuen.visual-embedded-rust) that allows __local, offline development__.
+We could do the same for Blockly and uLisp)

 ![Visual Embedded Rust](https://lupyuen.github.io/images/lisp-rust.png)